-Australian Antarctic Division (AAD) procurement refers to the purchase of goods or services, including consultancies and professional services; construction; maintenance and material supply contracts; facilities contracts and capital equipment, undertaken by the AAD (representing the Department of the Environment and Energy) for its own consumption.
+Australian Antarctic Division (AAD) procurement refers to the purchase of goods or services, including consultancies and professional services; construction; maintenance and material supply contracts; facilities contracts and capital equipment, undertaken by the AAD (representing the Department of Agriculture, Water and the Environment) for its own consumption.

 The Commonwealth Procurement Rules 2017 (CPRs) are issued by the Minister for Finance under the Public Governance, Performance and Accountability Act 2013 (PGPA Act).
 These rules apply to the procurement of all goods and services and outline the fundamental policies and principles that underpin AAD procurement.
 They articulate the requirements for officials conducting procurement on behalf of the AAD, in the design, conduct and management of all aspects of AAD procurement.

 Value for money is the core principle governing Commonwealth procurement.
 This core principle is underpinned by four supporting principles:

 - Efficiency and Effectiveness;